LandonSchropp/dotfiles/readme.md

 sudo xcodebuild -license accept
 ```

-Finally, install [Google Chrome](https://www.google.com/chrome).
-This is necessary because 1Password
-checks the MD5 hash of the installed binary and rejects Chrome if it's installed via Homebrew Cask.

 ## Dotfiles

 The dotfiles in this repo are integrated with the [Thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).
 To get all of the settings and script files, you'll need to clone both repositories.